-8.3 Sexual harassment
+8.15 Sexual harassment

-When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
+- 1. When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
 When we reference sexual harassment, we do so in the context of child-on-child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.

-- 2. Whilst not intended to be an exhaustive list, sexual harassment can include: - Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names. - Sexual "jokes" or taunting;

-- Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos, or drawings of a sexual nature; and - Online sexual harassment.
-This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence16.
-It may include: - Non-consensual sharing of sexual images and videos; Sexualised online bullying; Unwanted sexual comments and messages, including, on social media; and Sexual exploitation; coercion and threats
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive, or sexualised environment. - 2.
+Whilst not intended to be an exhaustive list, sexual harassment can include: - Sexual comments, such as: telling sexual stories, making lewd comments, • making sexual remarks about clothes and appearance, and calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos, or drawings of a sexual nature; and - Online sexual harassment.
+This may be standalone, or part of a wider pattern . of sexual harassment and/or sexual violence14.
+It may include: - Non-consensual sharing of sexual images and videos; Sexualised online • bullying; Unwanted sexual comments and messages, including, on social media; and Sexual exploitation; coercion and threats

-8.4 Upskirting
+8.16 Upskirting

 - 1. Our school recognises that upskirting is a criminal offence and we will take any allegations of such behaviour very seriously. - 2.
 Upskirting typically involves taking a picture up or under a person's clothing without them knowing.
-The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 3.
+The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - 3.
 When an allegation of upskirting is brought to our attention we will respond as we would for any other disclosure of potential abuse. - 4.
-We will follow the principles as set out in responding to reports of sexual violence and harassment above and will take advice from IFD on how to progress any allegation of upskirting. - 5.
-Where any suspect for a case of upskirting is identified as being a pupil at our school we will initially be guided by police but will always seek to support that pupil in accordance with the principles set out in 22.23 below.
+We will follow the principles as set out in responding to reports of sexual violence and harassment above and will take advice from IFD on how to progress any allegation of upskirting.